 Patricia Maxson.
-Dr. Maxson, 53, has been Executive Vice President, Chief Human Resources Officer of Jones Lang LaSalle since April 2012.
+Dr. Maxson, 54, has been Executive Vice President, Chief Human Resources Officer of Jones Lang LaSalle since April 2012.
 From December 2007 until she joined Jones Lang LaSalle, she served as Vice President, Human Resources for Merck Research Labs at Merck & Co., Inc. From 1988 to 2007, Dr. Maxson held a variety of positions at Rohm and Haas Co., a specialty chemical company, initially as a chemist in the research organization and moving into human resources in 1999.
 Immediately prior to joining Merck, she served as the Rohm and Haas Human Resources Director for Europe.
 Dr. Maxson has a B.S. in Chemistry from Michigan State University, a Ph.D in Chemistry from the University of California, Berkeley, and a M.A. in Clinical Psychology from The Fielding Graduate Institute.

 Mark J. Ohringer.
-Mr. Ohringer, 53, has been Executive Vice President, Global General Counsel and Corporate Secretary of Jones Lang LaSalle since April 2003.
+Mr. Ohringer, 54, has been Executive Vice President, Global General Counsel and Corporate Secretary of Jones Lang LaSalle since April 2003.
 From April 2002 through March 2003, he served as Senior Vice President, General Counsel and Secretary of Kemper Insurance Group, Inc., an insurance holding company.
 Prior to that, Mr. Ohringer served as General Counsel and Secretary of Heller Financial, Inc., a commercial finance company, from September 2000.
 He previously served as Chief Corporate Counsel and Deputy General Counsel of Heller Financial from March 1999 to September 2000, Associate General Counsel from March 1996 to March 1999, and Senior Counsel from December 1993 to February 1996.
 Prior to joining Heller Financial, Mr. Ohringer was a Partner at the law firm of Winston & Strawn.
+In 2012 he was named by Corporate Board Member as one of America's Top General Counsel and in 2011 by the Ethisphere Institute as one of the world's "100 Most Influential People in Business Ethics."
 Mr. Ohringer has a B.A. in Economics from Yale University and a J.D. from Stanford Law School.
-In 2011, he was named by the Ethisphere Institute as one of the world's "100 Most Influential People in Business Ethics."

 Peter C. Roberts.
-Mr. Roberts, 51, has been the Chief Executive Officer of our Americas operating segment since January 2003.
+Mr. Roberts, 52, has been the Chief Strategy Officer of Jones Lang LaSalle since January 1, 2013.
+Prior to that, he was Chief Executive Officer of our Americas business segment since January 2003.
 He served as a member of the Jones Lang LaSalle Board of Directors from December 2001 until May 2004.
 Mr. Roberts is a member of our Global Executive Committee.
 He was the Chief Operating Officer of Jones Lang LaSalle from January 2002 through December 2002, and he served as Chief Financial Officer from January 2001 through December 2001.
 Prior to that he served as Managing Director of Jones Lang LaSalle's Tenant Representation Group in North America from December 1996 and then in March 1999 also became that group's Co-President.
 Mr. Roberts joined our Tenant Representation Group in June 1993 as Vice President and thereafter held the positions of Senior Vice President, Executive Vice President and then Managing Director.
 He joined Jones Lang LaSalle in 1986.
 Prior to that, Mr. Roberts worked within the Aerospace and Defense Contractor Group at Morgan Guaranty Trust Company of New York.
-Mr. Roberts previously served as a member of the board of directors of Corus Bankshares, Inc., a bank holding company that was closed by the Office of the Comptroller of the Currency in September 2009 and placed into receivership with the Federal Deposit Insurance Corporation.
 Mr. Roberts received an A.B. degree from Dartmouth College and an M.B.A. from Harvard Business School.